-- Amaravati has a Mahachaitya and had many sculptures.
+- Amaravati has a Maha chaitya and has many sculptures.

-- Like Sanchi stupa, Amaravati stupa also has pradakshinapatha enclosed within a vedika on which many narrative sculptures are depicted.
+- Like the Sanchi stupa, the Amaravati stupa also has pradakshinapatha enclosed within a vedika on which many narrative sculptures are depicted.

 - The domical stupa structure is covered with relief stupa sculpture slab which is a unique feature.

-- The torana of the Amaravati stupa has disappeared over a period of time.
+- The Torana of the Amaravati stupa has disappeared over some time.